jcgillespie/awaitWisdom/input/posts/effectiveness-and-efficiency.md

 ## In Summary
 Effectiveness is doing the right thing, which for me means remembering to look up more often to get my bearings.
 Am I still on the right track?
 I need quick feedback loops, but are they nudging me towards my longer term goals?
 Whereas I can often be much more productive by myself, accomplishing a task efficiently is rarely the whole goal.

+**Edit**: I've posted a [recent experience][AbandoningSuccessPost] illustrating how choosing effectiveness over efficiency can create chaos in the near-term but pay out in the end.
+[Abandoning Success][AbandoningSuccessPost]

+[AbandoningSuccessPost]:./abandoning-success.html